slanatech/swagger-stats/readme.md

 * Last errors: request and response details for the last 100 errors (last 100 error responses)
 * Longest requests: request and response details for top 100 requests that took longest time to process (time to send response)
 * API Statistics: baseline metrics per each API Operation.
 API operation is path and method combination from the swagger spec.
-Note that swagger specification is not mandatory.
-If swagger specification is not provided, swagger-stats will detect and monitor API operations based on express route path.
+Swagger specification is optional. swagger-stats will detect and monitor API operations based on express routes.
 * API Operation parameters metrics: parameter passed count, mandatory parameter missing count (for API Operation parameters defined in swagger spec)